EspecNorthAmerica/ChamberConnectLibrary/README.md

 ## Install

-**IMPORTANT NOTE:** The PyPI package has not yet been pulbished.
+**IMPORTANT NOTE:** The PyPI package has not yet been published.
-In the mean time, if you would like to use this library, simply clone it and git checkout py3-chamberconnectlibrary, then select and execute:
+In the meantime, if you would like to use this library, simply clone it and git checkout py3-chamberconnectlibrary, then select and execute:

 ```python3 bin/f4t_runTCP.py```